Last updated June 19, 2023

 Benefits of Consuming Mushrooms

 For years mushrooms have been cultivated for medicinal benefits.
 Different mushrooms may have different benefits but they can all contribute to improved overall wellness as well as deal with other common conditions.

-Functional mushrooms are also known as adaptogens, superfoods that are so nutritionally dense they help us to adapt to new environments and changes and, in short, stress.
+Functional mushrooms are also known as adaptogens—superfoods that are so nutritionally dense that they help us to adapt to new environments and changes and, in short, stress.
 In recent studies of various functional mushrooms, research shows that certain types of mushrooms can actually help us to adapt to times of stress and can also help to reduce anxiety by improving the function of the adrenal glands.

-Reishi in particular is a great functional mushroom to consume if you lead a busy lifestyle and you’re particularly susceptible to stress.
-Full of nutritional benefits, Reishi can not only help with adaptation to stress, it also has immune-supporting abilities and it also acts as a microbial helping to get rid of bacteria, virus and even other damaging fungi like candida.
+Reishi in particular is a great functional mushroom to consume if you lead a busy lifestyle.
+Especially if you are susceptible to stress.
+Full of nutritional benefits, Reishi not only helps with adaptation to stress, but it also has immune-supporting abilities and it also acts as a microbial helping to get rid of bacteria, viruses and even other damaging fungi like candida.

-Throughout history and ancient culture, functional mushrooms have been used to help a wide range of ailments and support general well-being.
-While most of the studies of mushrooms seem to have been conducted on animal subjects until now, research shows that certain mushrooms can benefit immune health by supporting immune responses.
+Throughout history, functional mushrooms have been used to help a wide range of ailments and support general well-being.
+While most of the studies of mushrooms seem to have been conducted on animal subjects, research now reveals that certain mushrooms can benefit immune health by supporting immune responses.

 Many functional mushrooms can support immune health but the most common ones include Chaga, shitake, Reishi, cordyceps, lion’s mane and oyster.
 You can pick up a number of these in powder form at your local health food store or even buy fresh at a local farmer’s market depending on where you live.